Weightmans LLP

 Janet Wallis

-Janet works predominantly on personal injury cases for defendant insurers such as Zurich and Gallagher Bassett, as well as a number of direct instructions from local authorities, the British Library and others.
-She handles a mixed caseload of small claims, fast and multi-track matters includes work on a variety of public and employer’s liability cases; motoring, credit hire, motoring cases; occasional disease/deafness claims, contractual arguments and property damage.
+Janet works predominantly on personal injury cases for defendant insurers such as Zurich and Gallagher Bassett, and a number of other insurers.
+She also acts on direct instructions from London Boroughs and other local authorities,.
+Janet handles a mixed caseload of small claims, fast and multi-track matters on a variety of public and employer’s liability cases; motoring, credit hire, occasional disease/deafness claims, contractual arguments and property damage and subsidence caused by tree root damage.

 Maria Watmough